Best Colors & Patterns To Make Your Photos & Videos Pop

-Many video production companies agree, getting great looking photographs or videos is more than just the equipment or software, it takes a good eye and forethought as to the location, the background, and the colors.
+Many video production companies agree, getting great looking photos and videos requires more than just the gear and software.
+It takes a good eye and forethought as to the location, the background, and the colors.
 Having a perfectly exposed photo or video doesn’t mean it’s a good one if the subject is drab or you have clashing colors and patterns that distract the eye.

 In this article, we look at which colors and patterns go well together to make your photos and videos look great.